savageszz/yUnreal/README.md

 Here is a brief summary of my personal projects and projects I participate in:

-[Jast](https://github.com/jastts/jast) is a fully typed language for making bots for Discord.
-[JastCore](https://github.com/jastts/jast/tree/main/packages/core) is a NodeJs library for interact with Discord API.

-I also maintain and write some stuff in Simo [API](https://github.com/Simo-Workspace/Botlist-Api), an API to provide information to the Simo's website.
+I maintain and write some stuff in Simo [API](https://github.com/Simo-Workspace/Botlist-Api), an API to provide information to the Simo's website.

 > Try exploring my [repositories](https://github.com/yUnreal?tab=repositories) for more information about my projects!